 You can check the box next to Required to make sure your guests answer any or all of your new fields.

 Create a guestbook

-Some of our wedding-specific themes like Forever, Ever After, and Lovebirds have a built-in guestbook template page, which you can set when you’re editing a page.
+Some of our wedding-specific themes like Toujours and Wedding have a built-in guestbook template page, which you can set when you’re editing a page.
 With this option, your guests’ wishes and messages will be displayed on the page.
-This is what the guestbook template looks like on the Forever theme:
+This is what the guestbook template looks like on the Toujours theme:

 To create a guestbook page on your wedding site: